hytest-org/hytest/_sources/environment_set_up/OpenOnDemand.md

 # HPC Server: Open OnDemand Quick-Start

-This is a custom service provided by the ARC team and customized for use in HyTEST workflows.
-It is the easiest to use (no configuration needed on your part), and provides reasonable compute resources via the `tallgrass`
+This is a custom service provided by the USGS ARC team.
+It is the easiest to use (no configuration needed on your part), and provides reasonable compute resources via the `tallgrass` and `hovenweep` hosts:
-host:

-* Go to `https://tg-ood.cr.usgs.gov/pun/sys/dashboard` in your web browser.
+* To log in to OnDemand, select the appropriate login link from the `OnDemand` section of `https://hpcportal.cr.usgs.gov/`.
 Note that you must be on the VPN to access this host.
-You will be prompted to log in to the server, and you should use your AD username and password here.
-* Launch the HyTEST Jupyter Server app under the Interactive Apps dropdown menu.
+Denali/Tallgrass share one disk for data storage and Hovenweep has a different disk.
+If you have data stored on the HPCs, you will want to choose whichever resource is attached to where your data is stored.
+If you are accessing data from a different, publicly accessible storage location, you can choose either option.
+* From the OnDemand landing page, choose `Interactive Apps`.
+If you are using `Hovenweep`, select the `Jupyter` option from this dropdown.
+If you are using `Tallgrass`, you can either select `Jupyter` or you can launch the `HyTEST Jupyter` server app, which will include a conda environment pre-configured with the packages you need to run the workflows in this JupyterBook.
+If you do not use our pre-configured environment (if you selected `Jupyter`), you will need to build your own.
+You can learn more about how to set up your own conda environment [here](https://hpcportal.cr.usgs.gov/hpc-user-docs/guides/software/environments/python/Python_Environment_Setup_with_Conda.html) in the HPC user docs.
 * Fill in the form to customize the allocation in which the Jupyter Server will execute.
-You may want to consider adding the git and/or aws modules if you plan to use them during your session.
+  * You may want to consider adding the git and/or aws modules if you plan to use them during your session.
 You will just need to type `module load git` and/or `module load aws` in the `Module loads` section.
+  * If you expect to run code in parallel on multiple compute nodes, you have two options.
+(1) You can use the form to request the number of cores you need and then run a [Dask Local Cluster](./Start_Dask_Cluster_Denali.ipynb) on those cores, or (2) you can request the standard 2 cores, and then use a [Dask SLURMCluster](./Start_Dask_Cluster_Tallgrass.ipynb) to submit new jobs to the SLURM scheduler, giving you access to additional compute nodes.
-* Submit
+* Click Submit
 * Once your server is ready, a `Connect to Jupyter` button will appear that you can click to start your session.

-The Jupyter Server will run in an allocation on `tallgrass`.
+The Jupyter Server will run in an allocation on `tallgrass` or `hovenweep`.
 This server will have access to your home directory/folder on that host, which is where your notebooks will reside.

 For light duty work (i.e. tutorials), a `Viz` node is likely adequate in your allocation request.
 If you